engee-nl/p-assignment/README.md

-# P. Assignmet
+# P. Assignment

-This assignment is divided into two project, you have the back end project, which uses Python FastAPI and a front end project which uses Nextjs and React.
+This assignment is divided into two projects: a back-end project using Python FastAPI and a front-end project built with Next.js and React.

 ## Server architecture

+If I had access to the necessary servers and time, I would set up the architecture as outlined below.
+This design is based on the following considerations:

+- Zero downtime: If the server's operating system needs an update, the load balancer can be adjusted to redirect traffic, ensuring continuous availability.
+- Faster image download speeds and caching: By leveraging AWS S3 and CloudFront (with global distribution), we can significantly improve performance.
+- Traffic distribution: Using a load balancer, along with multiple Docker containers and servers, helps evenly distribute traffic and optimize resource utilization.

 ![Server architecture](server-architecture.drawio.png)